 On September 1, 1982, the District entered into a revised water supply contract ("Amendatory Contract") with the City, and the Cities of Fort Worth and Mansfield, and the TRA.
 The revised contract shall continue in effect until all bonds of the District relating to the District's System have been paid, and thereafter during the useful life of the District's System.
 Under the Amendatory Contract, the City is required to purchase all of its raw water needs from the District.
 The District is obligated to meet those needs by developing additional water supply sources; subject to force majeure, the ability of the District to obtain suitable financing, and a determination of feasibility.
 If the District is unable to supply all of the City's raw water requirements or if it should become apparent that the District will become unable to supply such requirements, the Amendatory Contract provides a procedure by which the City would be permitted to develop or obtain a supplemental water supply to meet its needs.
 The City is depending upon the District to meet its full raw water needs under the Amendatory Contract and, at present, the City has no assurance of the availability of a supplemental water supply if the District should fail to meet such needs.
-The District's current sources are projected to provide adequate water supply through 2016.
+The District's current sources as well as additional supplies that are actively under development are projected to provide an adequate water supply through 2035.

-In January 1992, the District issued \$400,750,000 of Water Revenue Refunding and Improvement Bonds, Series 1992 and \$30,910,000 of Water Revenue Refunding Bonds, Series 1992-A. Additionally, the District issued Water Revenue Refunding Bonds for \$328,495,000 in September 1993 and Water Revenue Refunding and Improvement Bonds for \$22,725,000 in May 1999.
-As of October 1, 2001, the District had \$348,220,000 of water revenue bonds outstanding with a final maturity of March 1, 2013.
+In January 1992, the District issued \$400,750,000 of Water Revenue Refunding and Improvement Bonds, Series 1992 and \$30,910,000 of Water Revenue Refunding Bonds, Series 1992-A. Additionally, the District issued Water Revenue Refunding Bonds for \$328,495,000 in September 1993, Water Revenue Refunding and Improvement Bonds for \$22,725,000 in May 1999, and \$331,430,000 of Water Revenue Refunding and Improvement Bonds in December 2002.
+As of January 2003, the District had \$385,675,000 of water revenue bonds outstanding with a final maturity of March 1, 2022.
 Construction of the Richland Chambers Dam and Reservoir Project was funded with proceeds derived from the sale of \$342,750,000 of the District's Water Revenue Bonds, Series 1979-A and the District's Water Revenue Bonds, Series 1986, in the amount of \$57,600,000.